Diyckstra/terraform-provider-deyckstra/website/docs/d/network_interface.md

 The following arguments are supported:

 * `id` – (Optional) The identifier for the network interface.
-* `filter` – (Optional) One or more name/value pairs to filter.
+* `filter` – (Optional) One or more name/value pairs to use as filters.

-For more information about filtering, see the [EC2 API documentation][describe-network-interfaces].
+	Valid names and values can be found in the [EC2 API documentation][describe-network-interfaces].

 ## Attributes Reference